-Jill Dando News
+The Jill Dando News Network

 These young reporters have interviewed countless high-profile figures — from a Prime Minister inside Downing Street, live in front of millions, to Mr Speaker (four times), Fiona Bruce, a NASA astronaut and many others.
 Interviews happen both on major national stages and inside their own Good News Rooms.

-The organisation is supported by a growing group of patrons, including Jill’s brother Nigel Dando, Mr Speaker, the first Jill Dando News reporters Alex Crowther, now 25, and Olivia Finch, now 20, and the town mayors linked to the original Jill Dando Newsrooms, the Weston Mercury, and others.
+The organisation is supported by a growing group of patrons, including Jill’s brother Nigel Dando, Mr Speaker, the first Jill Dando News reporters Alex Crowther, now 25, and Olivia Finch, now 21, and the town mayors linked to the original Jill Dando Newsrooms, the Weston Mercury, and others.

 The motto of Jill Dando News reporters is that ‘all things are possible’ and they have proved that already.
+There is much more to come.

 Endorsed by Sir Richard Branson, Sir Cliff Richard, Alan Titchmarsh, Fiona Bruce and two Prime Ministers, the feel-good project is lifting literacy, aspiration, digital skills — and the mental wellbeing — of its young reporters.

 Jill Dando, remembered as the “smiling face of Britain” in the 1990s, continues to inspire a new generation.
-Her legacy lives on through this global movement, which has an ambitious goal: to train one million young people aged 5 to 21 in the style and memory of Jill Dando.
+Her legacy lives on through this global movement, which has an ambitious goal: to train one million young people aged 4 to 21 in the style and memory of Jill Dando.

 Together, these young reporters publish uplifting stories out of charities, communities, even their schools, on our international platform the Good News Post, launched in 2016.